JonnyBro/beatrun/README.md

 * More reliable grappling.
 * Merged some anims into 1 file.

+## TODO
+- [ ] Gamemodes menu

 # Related
-[beatrun-anims](https://github.com/JonnyBro/beatrun-anims) - Sources of animations from Beatrun.
-You can also find OG animations here
+[Beatrun-Anims](https://github.com/JonnyBro/beatrun-anims) - Sources of animations from Beatrun.

 # Credits <3
-* modeltexturesbones - Changed anims a bit.
+* modeltexturesbones - Beatrun Reanimated project.
 * All contributors.